 The "Original Roget's International Thesaurus of English Words and Phrases" arranges words and phrases according to their meanings (the original 1852 edition is the original "classified" version).
 If you can't find a used copy, you can still purchase the Sixth Edition (revised and updated) as a new hardcover or paperback.
 At over 1200 pages it's a real bargain.

-Bartleby has the 1922 edition of Roget's Thesaurus online.
+If you are on a tight budget, Bartleby has the 1922 edition of Roget's Thesaurus online.

 The 800 page Random House Webster's Word Menu by Stephen Glazier is another good reference for discerning the hierarchy of particular words.